tsufeki/qygmy/README.md

 Qygmy
 =====

-Qygmy is a simple MPD client written is Python 3 and Qt/PySide.
+Qygmy is a simple MPD client written in Python 3 and Qt/PySide.
 Qygmy's most remarkable feature is its powerful template engine, allowing highly customizable display.